 Forge Resource Group is here to help answer any questions you may have.
 As a closed-die forging company, our work is one area of forging- there are many ways to forge a part!
 Some of the most common questions we encounter regarding the forging process are below:

 “Is forging similar to casting?”

 Casting and forging are both described as taking metal material and making it into specific forms and shapes.
-However, the processes involved for forming that metal are very different.
+However, the processes involved in forming that metal are very different.
 Casting requires the material to be in a molten state and then poured into a “cast” for the final shape.
-The forging process takes a bar or billet of material and heats it up to a high temperature without melting it; making the metal soft and malleable.
+The forging process takes a bar or billet of material and heats it to a high temperature without melting it; making the metal soft and malleable.
 It is then hammered or pressed into a specific shape in a closed-die by a hammer.